MoAbbasid/MoAbbasid.github.io/index.md

 * **Feature-Based Utility Pole Assessment under Occlusion Using Detection and Vision-Language Models** (in preparation).
 Compares feature representations from a detection model (YOLO) and a vision–language model (CLIP) for utility pole image assessment under varying levels of visual occlusion.
-Evaluates which representation better supports downstream classification and retrieval with limited labeled data.
+Evaluates which representation is most robust.

 ---